 Once submitted, you'll receive a confirmation email via your official K-State email address.

 Incoming freshmen are required to live on campus.
 The residence hall contract opens in December.
 Use our housing portal to manage all your room, roommate and meal planning.
 You will be given details on room/experience selection during the spring semester.

 Advanced standing credit

 If you have advanced credit from Advanced Placement (AP), College Level Examination Program (CLEP), DANTES Subject Standardized Test (DSST), International Baccalaureate (IB), or military credit evaluation, see how scores or credit transfer.

-Watch your email for updates on when your New Student Enrollment registration opportunities will open.
+Your official path to K-State begins!
+This is your opportunity to connect to the university, meet advisors, enroll in classes and engage with fellow Wildcats!
+Watch your email for updates on when your New Student Orientation registration opportunities will open.
 Select from dates that correspond with your planned entry term to K-State (spring or fall).

 Academic file completion

 Send your final official high school transcripts to the Office of Recruitment and Admissions.
 If you took college classes or advanced placement exams, send those transcripts and scores as well.
 If you did not provide official ACT or SAT scores to verify self-reported scores, you will be asked to request scores from the testing agency.

 Log in to your myLafene+ patient portal to upload your insurance card and the required immunizations.
 State and university policy requires all students to complete the Tuberculosis Screening Questionnaire and submit proof of two Measles, Mumps and Rubella (MMR) vaccines.
 If you are living in on-campus housing, you are required to also submit proof of one Meningococcal ACWY booster vaccine.

 New freshmen who enroll in June can access their tuition bill in KSIS in mid-July.
 Bills generated in July are due by 3 p.m. on the first day of class in August (Fall semester).